pabodha24/pabodha24/README.md

 # Hi there, I'm Pabodha! 👋

 I am a **Computer Engineering undergraduate** at the University of Sri Jayewardenepura.
-I specialize in architecting full-stack applications and IoT systems, with a deep interest in integrating AI and NLP models to build scalable, real-time solutions.
+I specialize in architecting full-stack applications, with a deep interest in integrating AI and NLP models to build scalable, real-time solutions.

 ### 🛠️ Technical Toolkit